 I booked an appointment with the nutritionist in my PCP’s office.
 The plan she provided me with could never work for me.
 There was macro-counting, restrictions in fruit and whole grains, and a complex set of commandments that seemed impossible to muddle through.
 I knew I couldn’t live with it.
 Instead, I decided to find some alternatives.
 I joined the local vegan society where I live, and took Forks Over Knives online cooking class.

 I have learned to prepare a wide variety of vegan dishes, and to use healthier techniques to veganize old favorites.
-I decided to create this blog for people like me who are eating their way to a healthier lifestyle one dish at a time.
+I have learned to shop for foods and products to support my healthier lifestyle.

-Whether you are new to the vegan lifestyle, or are looking for information to help you on your journey, this blog is for you, my fabulous fifty and over friends!
+Whether you are new to the veganism, or are looking for information to help you on your journey, this blog is for you, my fabulous fifty and over friends!

 If you have any questions, or would like more information, please contact me.